starfleit/docs-starfleit-io/content/docs/howto/token.md

 fetchd tx wasm instantiate <token_bin_code> '{"name": "yout_token_name", "symbol": "SYMBOL", "decimals": 6, ... }' --from your_key
 ```

-After confirmation, your token is minted on the Terra network!
+After confirmation, your token is minted on the Fetch.ai network!

 With your tx hash, you may query the tx:
 ```bash